muzz-procogia/rmarkdown-techtalk/README.md

 We've learned how to add, label, and modify code chunks.
 Now, let's discuss some code chunk options we can use to modify the knit report.

 ## 2. The data code chunk
-Let's look at the code chunk we've seen in the exercises throughout the course, called data.
+Let's look at the code chunk we've seen in the exercises throughout the talk, called data.
 The data chunk has loaded the data and packages needed for each exercise.

 ## 3. The data code chunk
 Notice that, after the code chunk name, we see include equals FALSE inside the curly braces.